CHAPTER XXXII. Of the Iron Tools and Property of the Monastery

 The spirit of reverence for matter that pervades the sacred liturgy overflows into all of life.
 Among the sons of Saint Benedict there can be no disdain for material things, no indifference to harmony, order, and cleanliness.
 A monk’s cell, no less than the common places of the monastery, must be clean, in good order, and marked by a chaste austerity.
 One’s habit must be kept clean and well–pressed.
 One’s shoes are to be polished.
 Even a monk’s personal hygiene redounds to the glory of God.
 A Benedictine monastery is a place where beauty is at home.
 All things have a doxological and eucharistic finality as expressed in the Benedicite that we sing at festive Lauds: “Bless the Lord, all ye works of the Lord, praise and exalt Him above all forever”.
 Similarly, after the main meal we say, Confiteantur tibi, Domine, omnia opera tua, et sancti tui benedicant tibi, “Let all thy works, O Lord, praise thee: and let thy saints bless thee” (Psalm 144:10).

 In his commentary on this chapter, Blessed Schuster makes a point of saying that Benedictines have always cultivated a kind of elegance of manner, a certain refinement, an appreciation for good workmanship, for the beauty of forms, and for the gentlemanly comportment that he calls signorilità.
 This Benedictine refinement has nothing to do with fussiness or snobbishness.
 It eschews haughtiness, artificiality, and putting on airs.
 It does, however, have everything to do with a profound reverence for the image of God in man and for all created things.
 This signorilità or refinement of manner is expressed in the details of daily life.
-For example, we never serve a guest coffee in a paper cup; always, there is the proper cup and saucer.
+For example, we never serve a guest coffee in a paper cup or a mug; always, there is the proper cup and saucer.
 We never serve a guest milk in a plastic jug; there is the proper pitcher.
 The flowers in a guest’s room or at one’s place in the refectory are to be kept fresh.
 The Benedictine refinement of manner begins in taking care of things—ordinary material things—and in respecting good workmanship and the tools that the workman uses in plying his craft.

 Saint Benedict wants the abbot to know not only who is in his household, but also what is in his household at any given time, hence the importance of an inventory of tools, supplies, and resources.
 The Benedictine monk is a worker in the service of the Lord Christ, our true King.
 In the worker’s bearing and appearance, as well as in the place where he works, and in the things needed for his work, there can be nothing slovenly or neglected.
 It is the abbot’s duty to correct those brothers whom he sees falling into untidy habits, or slovenly ways, or carelessness.